sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 1. Switch to the Client 1 VM (**LON-CL1-ID**).

-1. You want to log in as **Laura Atkins**. you must use RDP by selecting the magnifying glass (Search) icon on the taskbar, typing RDP in the Search box that appears, click on the remote desktop connection.
+1. You want to log in LON-CL1-Id . you must use RDP by selecting the magnifying glass (Search) icon on the taskbar, typing RDP in the Search box that appears, click on the remote desktop connection.
 Enter the **LON-CL1 VM DNS Name** as provided in the Environment Tab when Window Desktop connection dialog box prompted, click on **Connect**.

 	![](Images/image597.png)